MAKING THE MOST OF WHO YOU ARE

 This has been on my mind a lot lately, and I can’t help thinking that one of you needs to hear it.
 So if it’s you, then know that the thing you keep asking God to remove may actually be beautiful in His sight and a part of His plan when you offer it to Him.
 Redemption doesn’t mean getting rid of who we are; it means transforming everything about us to be more like Jesus.

 First published at Holley Gerth. *Republished with permission.

 Wall Street Journal Bestselling Author and Life Coach

 Holley loves humans, words, and good coffee.
 She is a Wall Street Journal bestselling author, licensed counselor, and life coach.
 She imagines a world where we all become who we're created to be, use our strengths to serve, and grow for a lifetime.
 Holley cofounded the groundbreaking blogging community (in)courage and cohosts the popular podcast More Than Small Talk.
-Her newest release is The Powerful Purpose of Introverts: Why the World Needs You to Be You.
+Her newest release is What Your Soul Needs for Stressful Times: 60 Powerful Truths to Protect Your Peace.
 Find out more and connect with Holley at holleygerth.com.